-We’re on-snow testing their skis and boots, but couldn’t help but notice the nicely engineered lightweight airbag backpack they’ll be producing soon: Alpride.
+We’re on-snow testing Scott skis and boots, but couldn’t help but notice the nicely engineered lightweight airbag backpack they’ll be retailing soon near you: Alpride.

 Yes Virginia, I might be wrong about shouting the death knell of compressed gas airbags.
-Turns out that life preserver technology has been there all along, with tiny but highly compressed C02 cartridges that on their own are perfectly capable of inflating a 150 liter avalanche balloon.
-Combined with another small cylinder of argon, the process is fast enough for TUV certification — but apparently works fine (inflates in 5 seconds instead of the TUV 3 seconds) with just with the CO2 cartridge for a total 30 liter airbag pack weight of 1.8 kilos (3.9 lbs)!
-The 2.1 kilo version of the Alpride 30 liter backpack will be available winter of 2014/15, with the non-TUV lighter version being available soon after.
-(Oh, and the backpacks themselves appear to be weight reduction candidates that will welcome the scissors and razor blade.)
+Turns out that life preserver technology has been there all along, with tiny C02 cartridges that with a bit of help (or perhaps even on their own) are perfectly capable of inflating a 150 liter avalanche balloon in 4 seconds or less.
+The 2.7 kilo (weight with cartridges) version of the Alpride 30 liter backpack will be available winter of 2014/15.

 Once these things are in retail, prepare to be amazed.
 You pick one up and you don’t know it’s an airbag backpack it’s so light.
 Check it out!